tesselslate/resetti/README.md

 ## Planned Features

-- Mouse support on wall
-- Window stretching for better visibility on wall
 - Redetect instances without having to stop and restart
-- Process affinity for better performance
 - 1.7 and 1.8 support
 - Packages for various distributions